ZheMann/wiki-scraper/README.md

 # Wiki-scraper
-Create a corpus by downloading all wikipedia pages for a given language.
+Creates a corpus by downloading all wikipedia pages for a given language.
 The python library 'Wikipedia API' is used to extract the information for each wiki-page by usage of function `wikipediaapi.Wikipedia(language).page(title).text`.

 ## Requirements
 1. [Wikipedia API](https://github.com/martin-majlis/Wikipedia-API)